 4.4.F(2) Rollover and Direct Rollover to an IRA from a Qualified Plan or Other Eligible Employer Plan.
 When you separate from service or you reach retirement age, your employer is required by law, within a reasonable period of time before making a distribution, to furnish you with a special explanation form (i.e. a section 402(f) notice).
 This form will inform you if your entire account balance is entitled to be rolled over (or directly rolled over) or if only a portion is eligible.
 This form will then give you three options, and you will be asked to furnish your instruction.
-The first option-you can roll over or directly roll over 100% of your vested account rolled over) or if only a portion is eligible.
-This form will then give you three options, and you will be asked to furnish your instruction.
 The first option-you can roll over or directly roll over 100% of your vested account balance which is eligible to be rolled over.
 The withholding rules do not apply to whatever amount you elect to directly roll over.
 The second option-you can have your vested account balance paid to you in cash.
 If so, the plan administrator is required by law to withhold 20% of the amount to be distributed, to the extent it is eligible to be rolled over.
 The third option-you can elect to have some of your vested account balance paid to you in cash (and the 20% withholding would apply, if applicable) and you could directly roll over the remainder.

-By rolling over or directly rolling over your distribution to a traditional IRA, you then are not required to include the distribution in your taxable income and you will not owe the 10% additional tax which generally applies to a person who has not attained age 591⁄2.
+By rolling over or directly rolling over your distribution to a traditional IRA, you then are not required to include the distribution in your taxable income and you will not owe the 10% additional tax which generally applies to a person who has not attained age 591/z.

 An "automatic" rollover rule applies for 2005 and subsequent years.
 If your vested account balance never exceeded \$5,000, but it did exceed \$1,000, and you failed to elect to have such distribution paid to an eligible retirement plan in a direct rollover or to receive the distribution directly, the plan administrator may execute the necessary documents to establish an individual retirement plan on your behalf, with a financial institution selected by the plan administrator.
+The SECURE Act 2.0 allows an employer to revise its plan to change the \$5.000 limit to \$7,000.